At some point in your career you may decide you want to spend time working overseas.

 After Foundation Training

 This is probably the most popular time for doctors to head overseas for work.
-They will do so for a year or two and return to the UK for Specialty training within three years.
+They may do so for a year or two and then usually return to the UK for specialty training within three years.
+In one of their most recent reports, the GMC describe this as now being the norm and highlight that around 85% return to training within three years.

 - the current requirement for UK Specialty training applicants is to have evidence of achievement of foundation competences, “in the three and a half years preceding the advertised post start date for the round of application”

-- that most specialties want candidates not to have exceeded 18 months working (post-foundation or equivalent) in the specialty to which they applying.
+- that some specialties want candidates not to have exceeded (usually) between 18-24 months working (post-foundation or equivalent) in the specialty to which they applying.

-At this stage doctors are often seeking a change of scenery and a break from training after the six or more years at medical school and foundation training.
+It's important to check the person specification of the specialty as to any prior experience stipulations.
+At this stage doctors are often seeking a change of scenery and a break from training after the four to six years at medical school and subsequent foundation training.
 You may also feel like many other doctors at this stage and be uncertain which specialty you wish to pursue.
 Time out working abroad may help with this decision.

 During Specialty Training